RHesketh/rails-plantuml-generator/README.md

 # Rails::Plantuml::Generator
-This gem Genrates a plantuml diagramm from your rails models for easy viewing.
+This gem Genrates a plantuml diagram from your rails models for easy viewing.

 ## Usage
-Run `rake plantuml:generate` to generate a plantuml diagramm of your models.
-The diagramm will be saved as `diagramm.pu`
+Run `rake plantuml:generate` to generate a plantuml diagram of your models.
+The diagram will be saved as `diagram.pu`

 You may pass a regex as argument to only include classes that match the given regex.